Summer Holiday Grocery Savings

 Sloppy Joes & Canned Chili:

-• Items like the Canned Chili (beans or no beans) may be priced at a low, although usually, they’re lower during the big sales for sporting events, like the Superbowl and March madness.
+• Items like the Canned Chili (beans or no beans) may be priced at a low, although usually, they’re lower during the big sales for sporting events, like the Superbowl and March Madness.

 • If you use these (I am all of a sudden craving Chili Dogs and everything will be on sale) stock up if the price is right; figure out how much you’ll use and buy appropriately.
 Hint: Sloppy Joes are pretty easy to make homemade w/o cans or packets.